top of page

 Will the pilot remove all the trucks from downtown and the Riverwalk?

-No. While the program will have a significant impact on vehicular traffic and congestion, the pilot program will not cover all distributors nor will it include FedEx or UPS.
-The list of participating distributors may change over the course of the pilot, but the intent is to start with voluntary participation to ensure success.
+No. While the program will have a significant impact on vehicular traffic and congestion, the program will not cover all distributors nor will it include other types of truck traffic such as FedEx or UPS.

-What is the geographical scope of the pilot program?
+What is the geographical service area of the program?

-The pilot program will be focused on Main Street, Ridge Street, and French Street from N French Street to the corner of Main St and Park Ave.
-Phase 1 of the pilot program will not service the La Cima Mall area.
-As the pilot advances and operations become normalized, the contractor will look to expand where it makes operational sense.
+The program is focused on Main Street, Ridge Street, and French Street from N French Street to the corner of Main St and Park Ave.
+Phase 1 of the program will not service the La Cima Mall area.
+As the program matures, the contractor may look to expand where it makes operational sense.

-The E-Delivery & Logistics dock will now be located at 480 N French Street, on what was previously vacant land on the SW corner of the property.
+The E-Delivery & Logistics dock is located at 480 N French Street, on what was previously vacant land on the SW corner of the property.

 Will 106West handle all types of goods in the pilot program?